About db-benchmarks open source test framework

 | | | | |-template.json

-| | | |-logstash_tuned <- Logstash config dir for type "tuned"
+| | | |-logstash_tuned <- Logstash configuration directory for the "tuned" type.

 | | | | |-logstash.conf